tripathisarthak457/btech-cse-index/README.md

 # General Issues

-1. Blocked by Play Protect- App is 100% safe, this issue arises because of Google.
-Blame Google.
-You can click on Install Anyway.
+1. Blocked by Play Protect- App is 100% safe, You can click on Install Anyway.

 2. Worker Threw Exception- Cloudflare sometimes crashes due to some errors in the backend.
 Reload and it will be gone.